agalloy/LungKinematics/README.md

 that is a linear combination of a set of given input vector fields.

 SUB TASKS:
-- Optimization task [ ]
+- Optimization task [X]
-  - Generate a set of input vector fields for analysis [ ]
+  - Generate a set of input vector fields for analysis [X]
-  - Assemble the covariance matrix for the inner product between the exact components of each vector field [ ]
+  - Assemble the covariance matrix for the inner product between the exact components of each vector field [X]
-  - Find the eigenvectors and values of this covariance matrix [ ]
+  - Find the eigenvectors and values of this covariance matrix [X]
-  - Visualize vector fields associated with those eigenvectors [ ]
+  - Visualize vector fields associated with those eigenvectors [X]
-- Have the HHD algorithm output

 STRUCTURAL CHANGES:
+- HHD_GradientRecon.m now has the decomposed 1-forms in its output structure.

 What's required to make this more "independent"?